What Is Alzheimer's Disease? Symptoms And Causes

 • Symptoms get worse at night

-In the early stages of last stages of Alzheimer's disease, you might notice mild dementia, but as the disease progresses, the person loses most of their abilities.
+In the early stages of Alzheimer's disease, you might notice mild dementia, but as the disease progresses, the person loses most of their abilities.
 This includes no longer being able to care for themselves.
 They may forget how to dress or make food.
 They may even forget that they are hungry and need to consume food at all.

 Alzheimer's symptoms also appear to contribute to an earlier death.
 As a result, in the United States, the disorder is considered the seventh leading cause of death.
 Most people with Alzheimer's die within an average of eight years after the symptoms become significantly noticeable.
 The earlier death rates are due to changes in functioning, some of which lead to poorer health, especially in the later stages of the disease.
 Depending on the individual’s age and general health, survival rates range from four to twenty years.